 Vaccine efficacy is evaluated in research assessing immune responses in vitro, in experimental challenge studies, in randomized controlled field trials, and in systematic reviews and meta-analyses.
 The highest quality of evidence for any clinical practice is a systematic review or meta-analysis, which evaluates multiple randomized controlled field trials, so look for those studies when trying to make a decision about a vaccine to include in a protocol.
-However, in bovine practice, we often have to rely on experimental challenge studies to judge vaccine efficacy, because there are a lot of experimental challenge studies - they're required by the USDA Center for Veterinary Biologics for vaccine licensure - and very few randomized controlled field trials (because they're risky, expensive and not required for licensure).
+However, in bovine practice, we often have to rely on experimental challenge studies to judge vaccine efficacy, because there are lots of experimental challenge studies (as they're required for vaccine licensure), and very few randomized controlled field trials (as they're risky, expensive and not required for licensure).
+More about sources of information regarding vaccine efficacy, and the quality of the evidence from these sources, is presented in the companion paper9 in this Proceedings.